Planning A Home Addition?

-For people remodeling or building additions, wishes and realities are an important factor, which sometimes carry a large gap.
-When you create a list of needs and wants it will guide your decision making.
+For people remodeling or building additions, wishes and realities are important factors, which sometimes carry a large gap.
+When you create a list of needs and wants it will guide your decision-making.

 2.Create a pictorial representation of your addition plans

 Allow yourself some dream time to put your space into focus.
 Before you hire an expert, you may consider checking homeowners’ designs online.
 Furthermore, create a scrapbook with related pictures or plans from design magazines.
 Remodeling ideas and related home improvement elements could help too.